jposada202020/CircuitPython_uplot/docs/quick_start.rst

 ===============

 Allows you to graph bar plots.
 You just need to give the values of the bar in a python list.
-You can choose to create shell or filled bars
+You can choose to create shell or filled bars.

 .. code-block:: python